-If the TOE does not provide facilities to supply the DTBS/R(s) then the relevant part of the SFR is trivially satisfied, and this should be stated in the ST.
+- From [2]: If the TOE does not provide facilities to supply the DTBS/R(s) then the relevant part of the SFR is trivially satisfied, and this should be stated in the ST. - This option is used by the TOE.